aliamirkhani8054/Stone-Production-simulation/README.md

 2. Open `index.html` in any modern web browser.
 3. No installation or `npm install` required!

-Experience it Online You can try the latest version of the Simulation directly in your browser at:
+Experience it Online with the latest version of the Simulation directly in your browser at:

 https://scmgame.com